Bald-Faced Hornets and How to Get Rid of Them? | Identification and Control Guide

 Bald-faced hornets are dangerous insects.
-They’ll sting anyone that comes close to their nest, which can trigger inflammation and allergic reaction.
+They’ll sting anyone that comes close to their nest as they’re highly protective of it.
+Additionally, their stings can cause inflammation and swelling, making them a health hazard.

-How do you get rid of bald-faced hornets?
-You can use pesticide spray and spray it on the nest opening during dusk or dawn when they are less active.
+So, how do you get rid of bald-faced hornets?
+You can use pesticides and spray it on the nest opening during dusk or dawn when they are less active.
 Leave the nest alone for a few days and observe from a distance if you can still see them whirring around.
 Once you don’t see any activities, you can approach the nest and remove it carefully.

-To know more about bald-faced hornets and how to get rid of them, you may see the additional information below.
+To know more about bald-faced hornets, how to properly identify them, how to remove them, and how to prevent them from ever coming back, you may see the additional information below.

 Bald-Faced Hornets in a Nutshell